Rugby

 🌟 Fun Fact

-What is a 'scrum' in rugby?
+What is the Premiership in English rugby?

 Easy